kenwest/CiviCRM-eWay-recurring-payment-processor/README.md

-This is very much BETA right now, go ahead and use it, but I make no guarantees about anything.
-However, you will be helping me test things :)

 This branch supports CiviCRM versions 4.4+ For a period there were parallel developments and those have been merged into this branch - making it quite different from the other branches.
 They are no longer